tarsa/TarsaMatchFinder/doc/BACKLOG.md

 - change license?

 ### Algorithm quality and resource usage
+- implement more efficient match collecting and discarding
 - revert making segments stack contiguous as now for smallest segments there is insertion sort which does not use segments stack - therefore potential benefits from having a dense segments stack that occupies less CPU cache